Giants–Patriots rivalry: 2000s–2010s: Tom Brady vs. Eli Manning

 The two teams faced each other again in Super Bowl XLVI during the 2011 season.
 Along the way, the Giants dealt the Patriots one of their three defeats in the regular season, winning 24–20 in New England.
 Much like their previous Super Bowl meeting, the game was tightly contested and had a signature moment as well, with Manning connecting to Mario Manningham late in the fourth quarter just as his toes barely stepped inbounds.
 The winning points of the game were scored on an uncontested touchdown run by Ahmad Bradshaw, and the Patriots' attempt at a Hail Mary touchdown in the closing seconds fell incomplete.

+The two Super Bowls stirred up real conflict among fans in states between Massachusetts and New York.
+In Connecticut, some people cheered for the Giants, some for the Patriots.
+The split often followed geography, age, family tradition, or reactions to the Patriots’ dominance.
+For many, the Giants’ upset wins felt like symbolic victories over a team viewed as the “eventual winner".

 The final meeting between Brady and Eli Manning occurred during the 2015 season.
 In another close contest, the Patriots barely won 27–26, with kicker Stephen Gostkowski clinching the game on a last-second field goal.
 The season was also Coughlin's last with the Giants as he retired following the season.
 Though Manning would retire following the 2019 season, he did not play in the Giants' 35–14 blowout loss to the Patriots that season, which was also Brady's last before joining the Tampa Bay Buccaneers the following offseason.

 Overall, Eli Manning owned a 3–2 all-time record against Tom Brady, buoyed by the two Super Bowl victories.
 In the regular season, neither quarterback managed to win on their home field, with Manning defeating Brady in their only meeting at Gillette Stadium in 2011 and Brady winning at Giants Stadium in 2007 and MetLife Stadium in 2015.
-This rivalry, similar to the matchup between Brady and Eli's brother Peyton, featured close contests and memorable moments between the two quarterbacks, even though Eli finished with generally inferior stats than Brady all-time.
+This rivalry, similar to the matchup between Brady and Eli's brother Peyton, featured close contests and memorable moments between the two quarterbacks, even though Eli finished with all-time stats generally inferior to Brady.